FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-publish-open-datasets-in-ckan-2.md

 CSV file.

 > **NOTE**: Take into account that “Private” resources created using the link
-> option must be secured using the appropiated mechanism (e.g. by following the
+> option must be secured using the appropriate mechanism (e.g. by following the
 > [Handling authorization and access control to APIs][] tutorial).
 CKAN will
 > only control the access using the CKAN interface, but direct access to the
 > linked resource must be controlled on the resource itself.